edbeh/sistic-react-sample/README.md

 # Disclaimer

-This react application was created as a demo for sistic event booking page.\
+This react application was created just as a demo for sistic event booking page.\
 All information shown in this app is publicly available.

 ## View Demo Application